Pavilion

 • When will I know if my submission has been accepted?

-Notification of acceptance will be sent on June 20th.
+The acceptance notification will be sent on May 15.

 • Will all accepted submissions be part of the proceedings?